elistevens/xws-spec/README.md

 through wave 5 should not reject the squadron based on the spec version indicated in the export JSON.

-The version number SHALL be incremented when FFG releases errata that changes the point cost of any pilots or cards.

-Updating the version should include change the number in the README.md, src/xws_validate.coffee, bower.json, and package.json files.

-# QR Code Support (Experimental)
+# QR Code Support (Experimental, Deprecated from 1e)
 Implementations are encouraged to provide QR codes containing single-squadron XWS JSON when it makes sense to do so, and similarly to provide QR code scanning when appropriate.